-Cool temperatures and indirect sunlight will keep your flowers fresher, and longer.
+Cool temperatures and indirect sunlight will keep your flowers fresher and longer.

-Try to avoid spaces such as heating and cooling vents, fans, and appliances that generate heat.
+Avoid spaces such as heating and cooling vents, fans, and appliances that generate heat.
 Sitting flowers next to open windows can cause dehydration as well.

 KEEP FLOWERS AWAY FROM FRUITS AND VEGETABLES